Bloomer Collection

 The images on the left show a simple example of this process.
 The one above demonstrates a more complex result, having to factor it and edit the painting behind the shade in the process.

-Eva Joan.
+One of the most memorable projects I worked on at Tulip was our collaboration with Eva Joan.
 I was responsible for leading the conceptual design direction, which included developing the visual identity for the release.
 A centerpiece of this work was creating the EJ + Tulip logo, a process that combined both digital design and tactile craftsmanship.

 I began by sketching and rendering an initial concept to pitch the vision for the collaboration.
 Once approved, I translated the design into a stitched version, working closely to ensure the handmade quality carried the essence of the brand partnership.
 The embroidery was then scanned and brought into a digital environment, where I refined the details through photo editing, color manipulation, and layout adjustments until the logo felt bold, cohesive, and versatile.